Green smoothies - how to reduce food cravings - My Health Zest

 https://www.gourmettraveller.com.au/recipe/mains/tiny-chicken-meatball-and-orzo-soup-with-silverbeet-and-feta-12234/ – this recipe intrigues me, and I think it would be quite tasty.

-By the way, 5 g of spinach extract is equivalent to about 100 g of spinach leaves, which would be about a jug of green smoothie, so perhaps spinach extract is a very helpful supplement.
+By the way, 5 g of spinach extract is equivalent to about 100 g of spinach leaves, which would be about a jug of green smoothie, so this is another reason to build up to drinking a whole jug (or two servings) of green smoothie each day.
+Especially if food cravings are an issue for you.
+(It will also help with hydration which is an added bonus!)

 References: